ietf-wg-dnsop/draft-ietf-dnsop-must-not-gost/draft-ietf-dnsop-must-not-ecc-gost.txt

    [RFC5933].
 These two algorithms were deprecated by the Orders of the Federal Agency for Technical Regulation and Metrology of Russia (Rosstandart) in August 2012, and were superseded by GOST 34.10-2012 and GOST 34.11-2012 respectively.
-The use of GOST 34.10-2012 and GOST 34.11-2012 in DNSSEC is documented in [RFC9558], and so [RFC5933] has been made Historic.
+The use of these newer two algorithms in DNSSEC is documented in [RFC9558] and their associated requirement levels are not changed by this document.

    Thus, the use of GOST R 34.10-2001 (mnemonic GOST-ECC) and GOST R 34.11-94 is no longer recommended for use in DNSSEC [RFC9364].

-   Note that this document does not change or discuss the use of GOST 34.10-2012 and GOST 34.11-2012.

-Hardaker & Kumari       Expires 22 November 2025                [Page 2]

-Internet-Draft        MUST NOT DNSSEC with ECC-GOST             May 2025

 1.1.
 Requirements notation